andiwirz/com.mova-dreame.mower/README.md

 ## Features

-- **Action buttons** on the device card: Start Mowing, Start Spot Mowing, Pause, Stop, Return to Dock
+- **Action buttons** on the device card: Start Mowing, Start Spot Mowing, Pause, Stop, Return to Dock, Go to Maintenance Point
 - **Zone picker** — select a zone, the full area, or edge mowing from a dynamic list built from your map; press Start Mowing to begin
 - **Spot picker** — select a configured spot from your map; press Start Spot Mowing to begin
 - **Live status**: battery level, charging status, mower status (mowing / paused / docked / error / …)